quickcodes/Grace/README.md

-# Advance Python Project -
 # Grace
-## Personal Assistant
+## Personal Assistant -
-## Two version available - (Neural networks) or (if else ladder)

-### Demo Video of Neural Network version is available on our YouTube channel
+### Demo Video of Neural Network version is available on YouTube
 ### https://youtu.be/KKQwbNCIX8A

-# Some cool features are only available in Neural Network Assistant
+# Some cool features
 - Track mobile number
 - read text
 - copy text